MicrosoftDocs/azure-docs/articles/hdinsight-aks/flink/fraud-detection-flink-datastream-api.md

 ---
 title: Fraud detection with the Apache Flink® DataStream API
-description: Learn about Fraud detection with the Apache Flink® DataStream API ms.service: hdinsight-aks ms.topic: how-to ms.date: 09/04/2024
+description: Learn about Fraud detection with the Apache Flink® DataStream API. ms.service: hdinsight-aks ms.topic: how-to ms.date: 04/09/2024
 ---

 # Fraud detection with the Apache Flink® DataStream API

 [!INCLUDE [feature-in-preview](../includes/feature-in-preview.md)]

 In this article, learn how to build a fraud detection system for alerting on suspicious credit card transactions.
-Using a simple set of rules, you will see how Flink allows us to implement advanced business logic and act in real-time.
+Using a simple set of rules, you see how Flink allows us to implement advanced business logic and act in real-time.

 This sample is from the use case on Apache Flink [Fraud Detection with the DataStream API](https://nightlies.apache.org/flink/flink-docs-release-1.17/docs/try-flink/datastream/).